earvienne305/unblink/README.md

 The model inference code is in a separate repository at [https://github.com/tri2820/unblink-engine](https://github.com/tri2820/unblink-engine).
 This separation allows the AI models to run with GPU acceleration in Python, while keeping the app lightweight.

+Currently I have the engine hosted on my GPU server that you can use (the client app automatically connects to it), so hosting the engine yourself is optional.
+If you need to, you can mofidy `ENGINE_URL` env var and the client app will connect there instead.

 ## Project Status

 | Feature | Status | Notes |